-We are looking for students interested in joining the Software Lab as PhD students.
+We are looking for people interested in joining the Software Lab as a PhD student.
 The Software Lab conducts research at the intersection of software engineering, programming languages, machine learning, and security, with a focus on tools and techniques for constructing reliable, efficient, and secure software.
 General areas of research include:

 - Test case generation

 - Machine learning models to reason about software

 For example, projects to be worked on may include but certainly are not limited to: